For October, Try Spicy Squash Soup!

 5. Return the soup to the pot and set it over low heat to keep it warm.
 Taste the soup and add more salt until the spices really sing (likely around ½ teaspoon more for vegetable broth or 1 teaspoon if you used water).

-6. To prepare the garnish: In a small skillet over medium heat, add the pepitas, olive oil, chile powder, cumin, coriander, and a pinch of salt.
+6. To prepare the garnish: In a small skillet over medium heat, add the pepitas, olive oil, chili powder, cumin, coriander, and a pinch of salt.
 Toss to combine and toast for 3 to 5 minutes, or until the pepitas’ edges are turning lightly golden brown.

 7. Divide the soup among bowls and drizzle a bit of olive oil on top.
 Top with a sprinkle of pepita garnish and serve.
 Yields four servings.

-Nutritional Facts: 128 calories per serving, 7.3 g fat (1.1 g saturated fat), 588 mg sodium, 17.2 g carbs, 3.2 g fiber, 1.2 g sugar, 1.6 g protein (calculated with water and no garnishes)
+Nutritional Facts: 128 calories per serving, 7.3 g fat (1.1 g saturated fat), 588 mg sodium, 17.2 g carbs, 3.2 g fiber, 1.2 g sugar, 1.6 g protein (calculated with water and no garnishes)1 large acorn squash, halved and seeds scooped out

 Next